 The Supreme Court invented qualified immunity in 1967.
 They described it as a modest exception for public officials who acted in “good faith” and believed that their conduct was authorized by law.
 So, in the case of a court, if the police officer can convince the judge that he had been acting with “good intentions,” he or she would not suffer any consequences.

-An example of a case of qualified immunity took place during April 2013.
+An example of a case of qualified immunity took place in April 2013.
 “Police officers in Texas responded to a dispatch describing a Black man in a brown shirt, who was firing his gun at mailboxes in a residential neighborhood.
 When the officers arrived, the man fired his gun in their direction and then hid himself from view.
 The officers set up a defensive position behind three vehicles and began ordering the man to put his gun down.
 A few minutes later, the officers saw Gabriel Winzer, a mentally impaired 25-year-old riding a bicycle, wearing a blue shirt, and carrying a toy gun in his belt.
 Within six seconds of spotting him, the officers shot at Winzer 17 times, chased him down, and tased him.
 He died at the scene.
 The officers later claimed that they shot Winzer because they feared for their lives.

 As in Brooks’s case, a federal appeals court concluded that the officers violated Winzer’s constitutional rights by using deadly force against him when he posed no threat to anyone.
 But nonetheless, according to the court, the officers were entitled to qualified immunity.
-To support that conclusion, the court offered one meager sentence of analysis: “We cannot conclude that Gabriel’s right to be free from excessive force was clearly established here.””
+To support that conclusion, the court offered one meager sentence of analysis: “We cannot conclude that Gabriel’s right to be free from excessive force was clearly established here.”

 For more information about qualified immunity, I will be attaching some links and a helpful video.
 To help abolish qualified immunity, please sign this petition.
 Additionally, please support the Ending Qualified Immunity Act, proposed by Justin Amash (L-Michigan) and Ayanna Pressley (D-Massachusetts).
 When Amash announced the bill, he explained: